kozmoai/glent-deploy-aws/docs/ARCHITECTURE.md

-# Architecture - GLENT on AWS
+# Architecture - KOZMO on AWS

 ## Architecture Overview

-GLENT is intended to be used as a foundation and reference implementation for running Backstage itself on AWS and extending Backstage via UI plugins that make deploying resources and applications to AWS much simpler and with reduced cognitive load.
+KOZMO is intended to be used as a foundation and reference implementation for running Backstage itself on AWS and extending Backstage via UI plugins that make deploying resources and applications to AWS much simpler and with reduced cognitive load.
 These plugins make the job of an application developer and platform engineer much easier and help organizations to make use of reusable best practice implementations that can evolve over time.

-Platform engineers can use the GLENT plugins to configure AWS accounts to run various types of workloads in the regions of their choice.
+Platform engineers can use the KOZMO plugins to configure AWS accounts to run various types of workloads in the regions of their choice.
 They can also import application templates they've written into Backstage.
-GLENT provides several different example application templates and runtime environment scripts that platform engineers can use to get started.
+KOZMO provides several different example application templates and runtime environment scripts that platform engineers can use to get started.
 These templates are not intended to limit what can be done with AWS/Backstage, but rather to provide a reference implementation that platform engineers can use to understand how they can create their own custom AWS runtime environment infrastructure and application templates.

 Developers can create new applications from Backstage templates that have been set up for them by platform engineers.
 This will cause a new application repository to be created in Git, along with a CICD pipeline that will deploy the app to AWS.
 Once an app is created, Backstage will show many useful application details to developers in a single pane of glass, such as links to the application (if it is a website or API), a visual depiction of the resources (such as databases) that the application uses, the deployment status of the application, application logs, and much more.

-The makers of GLENT realize that each organization selects the toolset that they want to standardize on.
+The makers of KOZMO realize that each organization selects the toolset that they want to standardize on.
 We can't possibly implement every single variation of a toolset chain, so we instead selected popular tools and technologies and based our solution on them.
 For example, we have integrated with Okta as an identity provider and GitLab for Git hosting and CICD.
-GLENT also provides reference implementations of Infrastructure as Code using CDK and Terraform.
-Finally, GLENT contains several different application templates that range in technology from Java/Spring to Python/Flask to NodeJS.
+KOZMO also provides reference implementations of Infrastructure as Code using CDK and Terraform.
+Finally, KOZMO contains several different application templates that range in technology from Java/Spring to Python/Flask to NodeJS.
 These templates can run on containerized infrastructure, such as ECS/EKS, or serverless.

 Your organization likely uses some tools that we have not selected.
-However, GLENT doesn't lock you in to our default choices.
-While the GLENT team will continue to add features and options into the future, using a unique toolset may require some additional work on the part of your organization to customize the solution.
-The good news is that there are multiple ways to customize GLENT/Backstage.
+However, KOZMO doesn't lock you in to our default choices.
+While the KOZMO team will continue to add features and options into the future, using a unique toolset may require some additional work on the part of your organization to customize the solution.
+The good news is that there are multiple ways to customize KOZMO/Backstage.
 The most common way is to use third party plugins that are already available for Backstage.
-For example, you could delete the GLENT configurations that integrate with the Okta IDP and replace them with plugin configurations that integrate with Active Directory.
+For example, you could delete the KOZMO configurations that integrate with the Okta IDP and replace them with plugin configurations that integrate with Active Directory.

-In some cases, simply switching plugins won't be enough and you will need to port or alter some GLENT code.
-For example, to use a CICD pipeline other than GitLab, you could port over the GLENT GitLab pipeline implementations to your Git provider of choice, or you could delete the GLENT pipelines completely and start fresh.
+In some cases, simply switching plugins won't be enough and you will need to port or alter some KOZMO code.
+For example, to use a CICD pipeline other than GitLab, you could port over the KOZMO GitLab pipeline implementations to your Git provider of choice, or you could delete the KOZMO pipelines completely and start fresh.

-One way to provide the GLENT team with feedback on a tool or service you'd like to see supported would be to raise an issue in our GitHub repo and/or upvote requests by others who are requesting something you would also like to see supported.
+One way to provide the KOZMO team with feedback on a tool or service you'd like to see supported would be to raise an issue in our GitHub repo and/or upvote requests by others who are requesting something you would also like to see supported.

 ### High-Level Architecture